The five people on board missing sub near Titanic

 – Shahzada and Suleman Dawood –

-Prominent Pakistani businessman Shahzada Dawood, 48, is the vice-chairman of Karachi-headquartered conglomerate Engro.
+Prominent Pakistani businessman Shahzada Dawood, 48, was the vice-chairman of Karachi-headquartered conglomerate Engro.

-His son Suleman, 19, is a university student, and both hold British citizenship.
+His son Suleman, 19, was a university student, and both had British citizenship.

 A statement by the family-run holding group Dawood Hercules described Shahzada as a “loving father” to two children with a keen interest in “photography, especially wildlife photography, and exploring different natural habitats”.

-Engro has an array of investments in energy, agriculture, petrochemicals and telecommunications.
+Engro had an array of investments in energy, agriculture, petrochemicals and telecommunications.
 At the end of 2022, the firm announced revenue of 350 billion rupees ($1.2 billion).

 Shahzada’s father Hussain Dawood is regularly listed among Pakistan’s richest men by the domestic press.